myeongsuseong/myeongsuseong.github.io/_pages/members.md

 Email: Yihai.Hu23__at__student.xjtlu.edu.cn
 Program: BEng in Electronic Science and Technology (4th semester)
 Participating in SURF.

-**Miao Lu** (From September 2024 to present)
-Email: Miao.Lu21__at__student.xjtlu.edu.cn
-Program: BEng in Telecommunications Engineering (8th semester)
-Doing the final year project in the Lab.

-**Yanxue Guo** (From September 2024 to present)
-Email: Yanxue.Guo21__at__student.xjtlu.edu.cn
-Program: BEng in Electronic Science and Technology (8th semester)
-Doing the final year project in the Lab.

-**Linwei Ye** (From September 2024 to present)
-Email: Linwei.Ye21__at__student.xjtlu.edu.cn
-Program: BEng in Information Management and Information Systems (8th semester)
-Doing the final year project in the Lab.

 **Junhe Liu** (From January 2025 to present)
 Email: Junhe.Liu22__at__student.xjtlu.edu.cn